Issues in the 2016 United Kingdom European Union membership referendum: Fiscal policies

-Conservative MP and Conservatives for Britain member John Redwood has argued leaving the EU is necessary to enable the UK to abolish VAT on tampons and green goods.
+Conservative MP and Conservatives for Britain member John Redwood argued leaving the EU is necessary to enable the UK to abolish VAT on tampons and green goods.
 According to Redwood, legislative proposals outlined in a consultation document show that the EU intends to move to further centralise VAT policies having concluded that more flexibility on VAT for EU member countries could damage the single market, and any move to allow more flexibility on VAT rates would require the unanimous consent of the 28 countries and the European Parliament.

-Redwood has also argued that European Courts rulings have made it more difficult to levy corporation tax on some firms and amend tax codes.
-According to Redwood, the HM Treasury has stated that Britain lost more than 70 billion pounds from tax cases in the last Parliament, and this is mainly because of European Court of Justice decisions, and that the UK was forecast to lose more over the next five years.
+Redwood also argued that European Courts rulings made it more difficult to levy corporation tax on some firms and amend tax codes.
+According to Redwood, the HM Treasury stated that Britain lost more than 70 billion pounds from tax cases in the last Parliament, and this is mainly because of European Court of Justice decisions, and that the UK was forecast to lose more over the next five years.

-Many supporters of Brexit have also suggested that as Britain is a net contributor to the EU, the British government could continue to guarantee grants to farmers, universities and regions currently paid out of its contributions to the EU budget after leaving the EU and still be able to apportion more to other public services or tax breaks.
-However, the Institute for Fiscal Studies has warned that the economic impact of withdrawal would reduce public finances by far more than its contribution to the EU budget, suggesting that the government would likely be forced to impose further austerity measures.
+Many supporters of Brexit also suggested that as Britain is a net contributor to the EU, the British government could continue to guarantee grants to farmers, universities and regions currently paid out of its contributions to the EU budget after leaving the EU and still be able to apportion more to other public services or tax breaks.
+However, the Institute for Fiscal Studies warned that the economic impact of withdrawal would reduce public finances by far more than its contribution to the EU budget, suggesting that the government would likely be forced to impose further austerity measures.
 According to the IFS every 1% decline in GDP would force the government to find an extra £14bn in additional taxes or cuts, with the think tank noting that the NIESR forecast of a 2%–3.5% decline in GDP by 2019/20 resulting from Brexit was the midpoint of the various economic forecasts they had looked at.

-George Osborne has stated that if the UK were to vote to leave, his response would be to raise taxes and cut spending to fill a "£30 billion black hole" in public finances.
-57 Conservative MPs have said that they would vote to block his proposed "emergency budget".
+George Osborne stated that if the UK were to vote to leave, his response would be to raise taxes and cut spending to fill a "£30 billion black hole" in public finances.
+57 Conservative MPs said that they would vote to block his proposed "emergency budget".